ibexa/documentation-developer/docs/guide/personalization.md

 `GET https://admin.yoochoose.net/api/<your_customer_id>/item/<your_content_type>/<your_content_id>`

 This way requires BASIC Auth.
-BASIC Auth username is the customer ID and the password is the license key.
+BASIC Auth username is the customerID and the password is the license key.

 Example response: